PBS is America’s largest classroom, the nation’s largest stage for the arts and a trusted window to the world.

 America’s Largest Stage

 At a time when funding for music and arts within our schools is being cut, PBS is helping to keep the arts alive today and for generations to come by ensuring the worlds of music, theater, dance and art remain available to all Americans, many of whom might never have had the opportunity to experience them otherwise.
-During the 2012-'13 season, PBS offered close to 500 hours of arts and cultural programming, which was watched by nearly 120 million people.
+During the 2012-'13 season, PBS offered more than 480 hours of arts and cultural programming, which was watched by over 104 million people.

 A Trusted Window to the World

 PBS offers programming for a wide range of ages, interests and genres.
 Each month, nearly 109 million people through television and over 28 million people online explore the worlds of science, history, culture, great literature and public affairs through PBS’ trusted content.